EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-bind.md

 {%- endcapture -%}
 {% include v2/codeblock.html language="javascript" code=highlight_code %}

-If the `Shopify.locale` or the `Intl` are not available, the formatter will return the following:
+If the `Shopify.locale` or the `Intl` are not available, the formatter returns the following:

 {%- capture highlight_code -%}
 // 100.00 USD